mapehe/web-shader-test/README.md

 # web-shader-test

+See this shader in [action](https://mapehe.github.io/web-shader-test/index.html).

-A shader I made for an [ad](https://three-consulting.github.io/threepoint-ad/).
+I made this for an [ad](https://three-consulting.github.io/threepoint-ad/).